 Below is a workout from breaking muscle designed to offer both elliptical training and resistance training to target the glutes specifically.

-This workout uses ONLY your bodyweight, mixing it up with elliptical training at varying intensities to push your cardiovascular system and muscles to their max.
+This elliptical for glutes workout uses ONLY your bodyweight, mixing it up with elliptical training at varying intensities to push your cardiovascular system and muscles to their max.
 With just 20-30 minutes of training, you’ll hit your glutes like a boss!

 Maximum incline, low-intensity (45% MaxHR) elliptical – 3 minutes